tangent-vector/fiddle/README.md

 The goals of Fiddle are:

 * Minimal requirements.
-You don't need to ensure that all your developers install the right version of Pythong or some other scripting language.
+You don't need to ensure that all your developers install the right version of Python or some other scripting language.
 Just drop the Fiddle sources into your repository and get going.